Aminebenmansour/koul/SemiAutoRecon/README.md

 ### pipx

-Upgrading SemiAutoRecon when it has been installed with pipx is the easiest, and is why the method is recommended.
+Upgrading semiautorecon when it has been installed with pipx is the easiest, and is why the method is recommended.
 Simply run the following command:

 ```bash
 pipx upgrade semiautorecon